green3diamond/concept-codebase-PoC/README.md

 To quickly run the project:

 1. install nodejs
-2. install the dependecies using 'node install'
+2. install the dependecies using 'npm install'
 3. start the Vite server using 'npm run dev'